KTH/devops-course/contributions/feedback/lukel-segatz/README.md

 ## Description

-Fabian and I wish to give feedback on the Executable Tutorial submitted by Philip Hamelink.
+Fabian and I wish to give feedback on the Executable Tutorial created by Philip Hamelink (see link below)

 **Link to proposal PR**
 https://github.com/KTH/devops-course/pull/1801